 If you are experiencing any of these signs on a regular basis please speak to your doctor for further advice.

-After you’ve noticed that you’re feeling stressed, it’s important to find out why.
-Take a close look at the things going on in your life.
+After you’ve noticed that you’re feeling stressed, it’s a good idea to explore why, by taking a close look at the things going on in your life.
 Are you in a particularly stressful situation at home or work?
 Or are you dealing with a stressful person?

-Learn how to control the thoughts in your mind with positive self-talk.
+- Learn how to try to control the thoughts in your mind with positive self-talk.
 Turn negative thoughts around, instead of saying to yourself ‘I can’t do it’ say ‘I can do it’ or ‘I’m calm and in control’.